 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 5.

-This policy will be reviewed every 2 years.
-At every review, the policy will be shared with the Regional Governing Board.
+This policy will be reviewed every 2 years by the Computing Lead and DSL.
+At every review, the policy will be shared with the regional governing board.

 13. Links with other policies